 Webinar series in four parts with Björn Liljeqvist, MSc and author of popular handbooks on how to study.
 The webinars are given in English.

-Learn more about study skills in time of quarantine, how to manage demanding course literature, strategies for improving memory and Q&A.
+Learn more about study skills, how to manage demanding course literature, strategies for improving memory, and Q&A.

 All webinars were recorded and are available for a limited period of time, on KI Play (log in with your KI ID).

 Home alone.
 Study skills in times of quarantine: Motivation, routines, and keeping up the good work.

 Reading fast and slow.
 How to manage demanding course literature.

 Remember what you learn!
 Strategies for improving memory, like associations techniques and repetition systems for superior retention.

 Q&A!
 What do you need help with?
 What would you like to get better at?
 The last session gave students an opportunity to ask questions to Björn and see what he said.